krshn4n/blog/_drafts/OIDC_AzureAD.md

 1. Go to App Registrations and select New Registration.
 1. Enter a name.
 1. Under Redirect URI leave Web selected.
-1. The value in the Redirect URI is important, it must be lowercase and it must be the URL to your application (e.g. https://mydomain.com/CMWebDrawer) followed by the path to the authentication provider (for example /auth/openid).
+1. The value in the Redirect URI is important, it must be lowercase and it must be the URL to your application (e.g. https://mydomain.com/cmwebdrawer) followed by the path to the authentication provider (for example /auth/openid).
 The /auth/ component is fixed but the 'openid' is the name you will supply in hptrim.config later and so can be any string, as long as it matches the value in hptrim.config.
+For the web client the path must include the path to the ServiceAPI, for example: https://mydomain.com/contentManager/serviceapi/auth/openid.

 #### Example